-- visually-impaired users will hear the instructions when using a screen reader; and
+- Visually-impaired users can hear the instructions when using a screen reader.

-- motor-impaired users will find it easier to select a field thanks to the larger hit area.
-This is because clicking a label will move focus to the control.
+- Motor-impaired users can easily move focus to the field due to the larger hit area.
+(Clicking a label moves focus to the field).

 Let’s take a look at two examples whereby designers frequently ditch the label.